mdjahan/FoRDM/README.md

 ---

 ### **build_objectives()**
-Creates an objectives `data.frame` that specifies the names, optimization directions, weights, time-aggregation methods, and discount rates for each objective.
+Creates an objectives `data.frame` to define the names, optimization directions, weights, time-aggregation methods, and discount rates for each objective to be included in the FoRDM analysis.

 **Inputs**
 - `obj_names`: character vector of objective column names.
-- `obj_dirs`: character vector specifying "maximize" or "minimize" for each objective (default: all "maximize").
+- `obj_dirs`: character vector specifying "maximize" or "minimize" for each objective (default: "maximize").
 - `obj_weights`: numeric vector of relative weights (must sum to 1).
 - `obj_timeagg`: character vector specifying time aggregation methods ("mean" or "sum").
-- `obj_dr`: numeric vector of discount rates for each objective.
+- `obj_dr`: numeric vector representing discount rates for each objective (e.g., 0.02 indicates a 2% rate) applied during time aggregation.

 **Output**
 - A `data.frame` with columns: `obj_names`, `obj_dirs`, `obj_weights`, `obj_timeagg`, `obj_dr`.